kubeflow/examples/github_issue_summarization/04_querying_the_model.md

 prediction provided by the previously deployed model.

-The following steps describe how to build a docker image and deploy it locally, where it accepts as input any arbitrary text and displays amachine-generated summary.
+The following steps describe how to build a docker image and deploy it locally, where it accepts as input any arbitrary text and displays a machine-generated summary.